 Supplement

-Σ.I.VL Introduction
+Σ.I.VL Introduction (Vernacular Language)

-In general, there are a number of ways to share and preserve scientific data.
-These range in data-density from a simple citation in a research article, to a relatively lightweight abstract to the more informative journal article, through to data-heavy vast databases of scientific data.
-An emerging area within this spectrum is the Supplement which can serve to enable discoverability by tying the published results to their underlying data and providing a level of structure to enable re-usability by the community.
+There are a number of ways to share and preserve scientific data.
+These range in data-density from a simple citation in a research article, to a relatively lightweight abstract, to the more informative journal article, through to vast databases of scientific data.
+An emerging area within this spectrum is the Supplement enables further discovery by tying the published results to their underlying data and providing a level of structure to enable re-usability by the community.
 However, in the spectrum of scientific information density, supplements tend to fall far from the vernacular friendly journal article and more toward the somewhat unreadable raw data.

 Research papers are limited by space constraints of journals.
 Often the more prestigious the journal, the more space constraints are forced on the authors.
-In a similar vein, the prestige of the journal can be used as leverage against an author to force them to otherwise present their data in the a sub-optimal fashion.
-Further in many cases, scientific journals create standardized headings that are used by all papers, regardless of the field.
+In a similar vein, the prestige of the journal can be used as leverage against an author to force them to otherwise present their data in a sub-optimal fashion.
+Scientific journals create standardized headings that are used by all papers, regardless of the field.

 As a result of these and other limitations, and perhaps also in an effort to include research that has not yet been published elsewhere but needs to be presented in order to for the authors to claim their conclusions before their peers, many have turned to supplements as an alternative to publishing.
-Supplement have been termed gray literature, as they do not fit easily within the standards of the scientific publishing world, are typically not peer reviewed and often not indexed.
+Supplements they do not fit easily within the standards of the scientific publishing world, are not always peer reviewed, and often not indexed.

-Thus, although much of scientific literature is highly structured and professionally indexed, supplements a growing repository of scientific information lack both the structure the indexability of the standard literature.
-At minimum this results in a lot of lost of hard to find data.
+Thus, although much of scientific literature is highly structured and professionally indexed, supplements are a growing repository of scientific information that lack both the structure the indexability of the standard literature.
+At minimum this results in lost and hard to find data.
 At worst, it allows for non-peer reviewed or even problematic data to leach into the scientific record through an unguarded back-door.

 This is a problem that this paper set out to solve.

-Σ.I.HL Introduction
+Σ.I.HL Introduction (High Level)

 As supporting materials become regular components of this record, questions are emerging as to the archiving of these materials.
 The often take varied forms, such as data, software, algorithm descriptions, figures, or additional methods and text, just to name a few.
 Each of these modalities requires documentation, curation, archiving, and preservation, each of which may be unique to the medium.

-As such, while these “mesoscale” journal article supplements have become an increasingly indispensable resource for research, both for presenting the full extent of their research, but also providing documentation and even repositories of scientific information and data, they are also fail to adequately do this job.
+As such, while these “mesoscale” journal article supplements have become an increasingly indispensable resource for research, both for presenting the full extent of their research, but also providing documentation and even repositories of scientific information and data, they are also failing to adequately do this job.

-Given their essential nature for the progress of science and their general lack of coherent organization, there are recent efforts to develop substantial journal oversight in this heretofore unstructured area of publication.
-In this article we propose a novel structuring of the Supplement section to bring coherence to this vital information source, and enable scholarly activities such as the verification of findings, re-use of data or software, or a more complete exposition of methods.
+Given the essential nature of the Supplement for the progress of science and the general lack of coherent organization, there are recent efforts to develop substantial journal oversight in this heretofore unstructured area of publication.
+In this article, we propose a novel structuring of the Supplement section to bring coherence to this vital information source and enable scholarly activities such as the verification of findings, re-use of data or software, and a more complete exposition of methods.

-Σ.I.A The Supplement Section Today
+Σ.I ∦A The Supplement Section Today